DrPaulBrewer/webdismay/README.md

 where `ext` is a placeholder for the correct extension for the raw binary data (i.e., zip, png, jpg), e.g.

      curl http://127.0.0.1:7379/GET/upload12345.raw > upload12345.zip

+Note: Without `.raw`, the binary data tends to be truncated.

 Getting nginx to play along seems to depend on disabling nginx from adding a `Connection: Close` header to the upstream request.
 Here is a configuration for attaching a webdis back end running on localhost to an internal (non-public) site